hyperstack-org/hyperstack/docs/dsl-client/hyper-router.md

 ### Pre-rendering

-Pre-rendering is automatically taken care for you unde the hood, no more need to pass in the url.
+Pre-rendering is automatically taken care for you under the hood.

 ## Setup

 To setup HyperRouter:

-+ Install the gem (if you have installed the `Hyperstack` gem this has already been done)
++ Install the gem
-+ Your page should render your `Hyperstack::Router` as its top-level-component (first component to be rendered on the page) - in the example below this would be `AppRouter`
++ Your page should render your router as its top-level-component (first component to be rendered on the page) - in the example below this would be `AppRouter`
 + You will need to configure your server to route all unknown routes to the client-side router (Rails example below)

 ### With Rails